tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/ogone.rst

 Log into your Ogone account and head to the :guilabel:`Configuration` tab.

-You need to create an **API user** to be used in the creation of transactions from Odoo.
-While you can use your main account to do so, using an **API user** ensures that if the credentials used in Odoo are leaked, no access to your Ogone configuration is possible.
+You need to create an **API user** to be used in the creation of transactions from CoquiAPPs.
+While you can use your main account to do so, using an **API user** ensures that if the credentials used in CoquiAPPs are leaked, no access to your Ogone configuration is possible.
 Additionally, passwords for **API users** do not need to be updated regularly, unlike normal users.

 To create an **API user**, go to :menuselection:`Configuration --> Users` and click on